Wednesday, June 16We're As Dead As Disco, Baby.

 why dont you guy come and play in Indonesia?its a

-The 4 of us are currently scrounging around, looking for things to send her, free of course.
+The 4 of us are currently scrounging around, looking for things to send him, free of course.
 With this bit of good news, and my wedding on Saturday, I'm having a much better week than I deserve.
 Here's to hoping that yours is the same.

 The next time I talk to you, I'll be a married man.